What are Israeli Communities?

 How can Christians help?

-The Peace Process has failed.
-Rather than usher in a new era of peace and tranquility, it created conditions that were more conducive than ever before to terror and bloodshed.
+The Peace Process has failed and the vision for a Two-State Solution has been proven irrelevant.
+Rather than usher in a new era of peace and tranquility, years of negotiations between Israel and the Palestinian Arabs created conditions that were more conducive than ever before to terror and bloodshed.
 Throughout, Christians from around the world have stood up for Israel and become valuable friends and supporters of the pioneers of Biblical Israel.
-Through CFOIC Heartland churches, ministries and individuals have visited the communities and biblical sites of Judea and Samaria and have linked directly with communities through CFOIC’s unique adopt-a-settlement program.
-Thousands of individuals have provided financial support for community projects and have made a real difference in the ability of these communities to cope in the face on ongoing terrorism.
+Through CFOIC Heartland churches, ministries and individuals have visited the communities and biblical sites of Judea and Samaria and have linked directly with communities.
+Thousands of individuals have provided financial support for community projects and have made a real difference in the ability of these communities to cope in the face on ongoing terrorism and to thrive as they hope and pray for the extension of Israeli sovereignty over this vital area of Israel.
 “For if the Gentiles have shared in the Jews spiritual blessings, they owe it to the Jews to share with them their material blessings.”
 Romans 15:27